 Mentioning below are the 5 Must Visit Places in Anegundi, Karnataka.

 The place is surrounded by hills on three sides and by river Tungabhadra on the remaining side.

 You can also read: 7 Must visit places in Mussoorie

 How to reach:

-By rail: Hospet railway station is about 13 Kms away
+Rail: Hospet railway station is about 13 km away

-Pampa Sarovar: The Lake lies in the charming valley at the south of the Tungabhadra River.
-It is considered to be one of the five holy lakes in India.
+The Lake lies in the charming valley at the south of the Tungabhadra River.
+It is known to be one of the five holy lakes in India.
 It wouldn’t take more than an hour of your visit time.
-Best time to visit is from November to December, when you can see the lake filled with blossom Lotus.
+The best time to visit is from November to December when you can see the lake filled with blossom Lotus.

-A trip to Hampi- Where ruins come alive is incomplete without exploring Anegundi.
+A trip to Hampi- is incomplete without exploring Anegundi.
 So don’t forget to explore this offbeat yet enticing location.
 This can serve as a great change before or after exploring the Ruins.
-You can hire a taxi, rickshaw or a car to explore the place without much trouble.
+You can hire a taxi, rickshaw, or a car to explore the place without much trouble.
 So what are you exploring next?

 You can also read: Best places to explore in Delhi in one day